Broadcast communication: One to All¶

 Definition 1: Broadcast

 In networking, broadcast communication means the message of a single sender is transmitted to all receivers in a network.

 But, does this mean that broadcast is only possible with wireless communications?
 No, but it is more cumbersome.
-For instance, in wired communication, broadcast is possible by repeating the same message over all the wires.
+For instance, for a wired communication medium, a sender would broadcast by repeating the same message over all the wires.

-Finally, receivers may refuse to receive broadcast messages if they are not labeled with a broadcast address.
+Finally, receivers may refuse to receive broadcast messages if they are not labelled with a broadcast address.